rsiyanwal/LLM_in_Fog_Computing/README.md

 [Gemini](https://blog.google/technology/ai/google-gemini-ai/#performance) is one of the series of [foundational models](https://cloud.google.com/vertex-ai/generative-ai/docs/models) from Google.
 Gemini is a native multimodal Transformer model that was pre-trained from the start on different modalities such as text, images, code, and audio (In case of ChatGPT, GPT 4 and GPT 4o are multimodal).

 ### RAG
-- All platforms (especially Perplexity) use RAG to response with external, up-to-date data.
+- All platforms (especially Perplexity) use RAG to respond with external, up-to-date data.
 - They use token embeddings using models like gemini-embedding-001 or OpenAI embeddings.
 - Such embeddings are stored in vector databases, such as for similarity search.
 ### Context and session management
-- ChatGPT uses history or summarization with max token size of 128K tokens.
+- ChatGPT uses history or summarization with a max token size of 128K tokens.
 - Perplexity uses attention-based memory with sessions.
-- Gemini supports upto 2M tokens window, uses context-caching.
+- Gemini supports up to 2M tokens window, uses context-caching.

 | Feature                   | ChatGPT                       | Perplexity AI                     | Google Gemini                    |
 | ------------------------- | ----------------------------- | --------------------------------- | -------------------------------- |